 Here's a quick guide to finding your local beekeeper's association.
 They can help you remove bee swarms from your property and help educate you about bees!

-Local Beekeeping Association
+Local Beekeeping Associations

 That search should guide you to a group of people who are enthusiastic and willing to help you, and who live in your neck of the woods!
-That was how I found the beekeepers association in Charlottesville, Virginia years ago, when I first decided to learn all about bees and honey.
+That was how I found a beekeepers association in Charlottesville, Virginia years ago, when I first decided to learn all about bees and honey.

-Most beekeepers associations will periodically offer classes that give you information about bees, hives, their maintenance, and all sorts of beekeeping knowledge.
-I learned so much more face to face with the people who had real hands-on experience than I had in the time researching alone on the internet!
-Not only is it priceless to have a mentor who can come and look at your hives with you, but the knowledge about tending bees that is specific to your area is absolutely invaluable.
-For example, do you know what is blooming and when?
-What are the native predators and threats to your hives?
+Most beekeeper associations offer classes that give you information about bees, hives, their maintenance, and all sorts of beekeeping knowledge.
+I learned so much more in a single face-to-face class with people who had real hands-on experience than I had in the hours and hours of researching alone on the internet!

-Many beekeeper associations also work cooperatively to purchase the larger, more expensive supplies like honey extractors that the members can take turns using.
+Many beekeeper associations also work cooperatively to purchase larger, more expensive supplies like honey extractors that the members can take turns using.
 Some also go in together to order their bees and equipment to save on shipping and convenience fees.

-I just want honey, not bees!
+I want honey, not bees!

 I also asked a few friends about how they found their local beekeepers, and here’s what they said: